-Patches of the slender Del Mar sand aster (or sand aster, Corethrogyne filaginifolia) bloom in late summer along the south-side trails.
+Patches of the slender Del Mar sand aster (Corethrogyne filaginifolia) bloom in late summer along the south-side trails.
 Del Mar sand asters grow in dry, sandy openings in sage scrub and chaparral, but in San Diego recent development has made suitable habitats locally uncommon, and our population, which some classify as a separate variety, is considered threatened.
 Reserves such as San Elijo Lagoon Ecological Reserve provide a refuge.

 Del Mar Sand Aster